Congratulations on your move! All of your stuff has arrived at your new place, now what?

 1. Change Your Locks

 The absolute first thing you should do is change your locks.
 Who knows who may still have a key to the home – past pet sitters, baby sitters, random uncles, etc. Get those locks changes as soon as you move in to keep your family safe from possible intruders.
+This is one of the top home safety tips for after moving into a new home.

 2. Get Your Utilities Set Up